Skip to Content

 The Gig

-The gig is a simple, cheap, light cool to carry and its easily the most underrated food tool of all for getting food.
-When we think about food we think arrows, bullets and the like.
-A small gift costs about 4 bucks and will get you fish, frogs and can be integrated into trap building.
+A small gift costs about 4 bucks and will get you fish and frogs, and it can be integrated into a trap building.
 This is a great tool that should be packed on all of your trips.

 The Awl